-You do your research and find a reputable company with great reviews (such as ELN!), you then look at the assessing qualification all ready to register and arrrrgh…..there are a number of different types of qualification!
+You do your research and find a reputable company with great reviews (such as ELN!), you then look at the assessing qualification all ready to register and arrrrgh…..there are a number of different types of assessor qualifications!
 Which one do you choose?
 What are the differences?
 Does it even make a difference?
-Does you industry have a preference?
+Does your industry have a preference?
 Not to mention they all have different completion times and of course ….cost!

 No fear!
 I will break them down here, to enable you to make an informed choice!

 I am starting with this one as it is made up of all the required components for the full certificate, the other qualifications are awards made up of different units within this certificate.
 Each one has its place depending on your requirements/aspirations, however, the one thing to note, is that if you wish to assess NVQ’s or similar you are more than likely going to require the full certificate.

 The certificate is made up of 3 units, one is theory and the other two are practical units.
 The theory unit is a fairly straightforward number of written assignments which is required in all of the assessing awards.

 You then have two practical units, the first of which is based on workplace assessment.
 This unit requires you to assess within a workplace.
 In a college setting, this could be the working salon within the college, if you are in a salon this could relate to your apprentices.
 It goes without saying that in the hair and beauty industry this is a fairly integral skill to have as most of the work is practical and workplace-based.
 For this unit, your methods of assessment are things like observation and products of work.